Both Bristol Centres Beat the National Average: How to Choose

 Bristol routes across both Avonmouth and Kingswood share three common features.
 First, the city's extensive cycle infrastructure produces lane-discipline opportunities that learners often have not practised, particularly the cycle lanes that disappear at junctions and reappear after them.
 Second, the bus-gate sections on some routes are camera-enforced and produce serious faults if a learner drifts in unintentionally.
 Third, the speed-limit transitions are unusually frequent, with 20-30-40 zones changing every few hundred metres in some residential areas, which catches out candidates who do not read the signs consistently.

 What surprised me when I queried the Bristol data is how well both centres absorb the city's feature complexity into their pass rates.
 Bristol has objectively complex roads, cycle infrastructure, bus gates, M-road junctions, frequent speed changes, but both centres still pass above the UK average.
-That suggests the route designers at each centre have done a good job of selecting routes that test the candidate fairly without overwhelming them with feature density.
+That suggests the roads each centre tests on spread the difficulty fairly, testing the candidate without overwhelming them with feature density.

 The DVSA cancellation tool surfaces openings daily across all four centres.
 A Bristol learner who is flexible can usually pull their test forward by 3-4 weeks by accepting whichever slot opens first at Avonmouth, Kingswood, or Weston.
 All three pass above the UK average, so the cancellation strategy preserves pass-rate optionality.